CSU's Department of Teacher Education in collaboration with the College of Letters and Sciences and the College of the Arts offers:

 Faculty and courses

 All of the department's full-time, tenured faculty hold terminal degrees in their disciplines, and many are nationally and internationally known.
-Courses are delivered using traditional methods and modern technologies, including online, distance learning and web-enhanced instruction.
+Courses are delivered using traditional methods and modern technologies, including online, distance learning, and web-enhanced instruction.
 Campus courses are taught in technology-equipped classrooms.

 Enroll in UTCH 1201 Step 1: Inquiry Approaches to Teaching, and you will obtain firsthand experience with planning and teaching inquiry-based math or science lessons in elementary classrooms.
 A veteran classroom teacher will guide and mentor you through this entire experience.
-Upon completion of the course, we will reimburse your in-state tuition!

 For more information on math and science education programs at CSU and opportunities available for math and science education majors, visit the UTeach Columbus website.